-The new OfficeTeam Salary Guide is out, and salary gains are strong for administrative roles in the healthcare industry.
+The 2016 OfficeTeam Salary Guide is out, and salary gains are strong for administrative roles in the healthcare industry.
 Many healthcare specialty jobs are forecast to see starting salary growth above the average of 3.8 percent for all administrative jobs in 2016.
 Medical coding is the frontrunner, with three of the top five positions with the best salary growth requiring this expertise.

 1. (tie) Member Services/Enrollment Manager

 Starting salaries are expected to increase 4.8 percent in 2016, to the range of $58,750 to $78,250.
 These professionals oversee staff who take calls from providers and members with inquiries about claims, benefits and other issues.

 This job is also forecast to see starting salaries increase 4.8 percent, to between $72,750 and $96,250.
 Certified Medical Coding Managers oversee the daily operations of the coding department and must possess the Certified Coding Specialist designation.

 With more people enrolling in health insurance due to the Affordable Care Act, these professionals are needed to handle the growing volume of questions and service needs.
 Starting salaries are expected to increase 4.7 percent, to the range of $33,500 to $45,250.